Photo Effects With The Dissolve Blend Mode In Photoshop Tutorial

-High Speed Motion Trail Effect In Photoshop
+High Speed Motion Trail Effect With Photoshop

-In this photo effects tutorial, we'll learn how to add a sense of speed to an object using an easy to create motion blur effect!
+In this Photo Effects tutorial, we'll learn how to add a sense of speed to an object using an easy to create motion blur effect!
 This "speed trail" effect is very popular in sports photography since it's a great way to add motion, direction and excitement to an image, creating the illusion that an athlete, for example, is blazing past the competition at super human speed.
-Of course, this effect works just as well with a photo of your kids running in the backyard, or people dancing at a party, or any image where the subject should appear to be moving.

 Here's how the image will look after giving the racecar a high speed motion trail: